shasha-amy-liu/microblogging/README.md

    add a new user to tomcat-users.xml
    `<user username="tomcatscript" password="tomcatscript" roles="manager-script, manager-jmx"/>`
-   start tomcat and run on port 8080
+   start tomcat and run on port 8080 tomcat_home/bin/startup.sh
 4. use maven tomcat plugin
-   deploy the war file and deploy to tomcat
+   create the war file and deploy to tomcat
    `mvn clean install tomcat7:redeploy`
 5. navigate to http://localhost:8080/microblogging/